arkency/posts/posts/2017-06-01-handling-svg-images-with-refile.md

 ---
-title: "Handling SVG images with Refile and Imgix"
 created_at: 2017-06-01 14:00:39 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'rails', 'svg', 'refile', 'imgix' ]
 newsletter: arkency_form
 ---

+# Handling SVG images with Refile and Imgix

 My colleague Tomek today was responsible for changing a bit how we handle file uploads in a project so that it can support SVG logos.